IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Note that conforming volumes are shown for all of these cases.

 A mesh of a piezoelectric transducer in the form of a disk is shown in Figure **A**.
-As mentioned before, to properly characterize piezoelectric transducer the following **Physcal Groups** must be defined:
+As mentioned before, to properly characterize piezoelectric transducer the following **Physical Groups** must be defined:

 * **Physical Volume** which in this case has a **Physical Name**: *pzt1*;
 * **Physical Surface** corresponding to a positive electrode (**Physical Name**: *pzt1_electrode_plus*); It is usually top, free surface of the piezoelectric transducer where voltage is applied;